tutorial

 make connections between objects

 Objects can be connected to create logical structures depending on the application purpose.
-A linktype is specified when making a connection between two Oberon objects.
+A linktype is specified when making a connection between two OBEROn objects.

 One object represents the To-side and one the From-side.
-Oberon will use the To and From labels to determine the link's direction.
+OBEROn will use the To and From labels to determine the link's direction.
 The direction you define makes a difference when you navigate through the connections: in particular you can specify whether or not you want to see objects that lead to or away from the chosen object.
 You can connect two objects if and only if the selected linktype allows the object class (or one derived from it) on the to and the from side respectively.

 Adding a new Link instance